Skip to content

 How do you make sure the page gets indexed?

-• Return a clean 200 status — not a soft 404 or a redirect chain — and avoid trailing-slash or case duplicates.
+• Return a clean 200 — not a soft 404 or a redirect chain — and avoid trailing-slash or case duplicates.

 What on-page technical elements matter most?

 The on-page essentials are a unique title, a unique meta description, one H1, and a sensible heading hierarchy.
-These tell search engines what the page is about and feed the snippet a searcher sees:
+They tell search engines what the page is about and feed the snippet a searcher sees:

-• Descriptive, keyword-relevant URL slug — e.g. /join/your-brand, not /p?id=4821.
+• A descriptive, keyword-relevant URL slug — /join/your-brand, not /p?id=4821.

 How fast and mobile-friendly does it need to be?